-Few people have had more impact on modern science fiction as Irwin Allen who was almost solely responsible for many of the 60’s classic science fiction shows on TV.
+Few people have had more impact on modern science fiction than Irwin Allen, who was almost solely responsible for many of the 60’s classic science fiction shows on TV.

-In a decade that gave us Star Trek, arguably the King of science fiction TV, there’s very few of us that have not gotten exposed to the work of Irwin Allen and his influence on genre television in the still relatively innocent days of the ’60s.
-During a time when we were all still filled with a sense of wonder over space exploration, and what the future might bring in the way of technology and how it would impact our lives, Allen’s tv shows provided a glimpse into some of those possible futures and the adventures they held.
-No one tapped into that sense of wonder like Irwin Allen who was responsible for some of the most iconic science fiction shows of the decade.
+In a decade that gave us Star Trek, arguably the King of science fiction TV, very few of us have not gotten exposed to the work of Irwin Allen and his influence on genre television in the still relatively innocent days of the ’60s.
+When we were all still filled with a sense of wonder over space exploration and what the future might bring in the way of technology and how it would impact our lives, Allen’s tv shows provided a glimpse into some of those possible futures and the adventures they held.
+No one tapped into that sense of wonder like Irwin Allen, who was responsible for some of the decade’s most iconic science fiction shows.
 He was a classic case of right man, right time, right place.

-The success of the radio show led to him getting offered a gossip column to produce, Hollywood Merry-Go-Round, which was a syndicated weekly post to 73 newspapers.
-He created his first TV program, a celebrity panel show also called Hollywood Merry-Go-Round with announcer Steve Allen, before moving into film production.
+The radio show’s success led to him getting offered a gossip column to produce, Hollywood Merry-Go-Round, which was a syndicated weekly post to 73 newspapers.
+Before moving into film production, he created his first TV program, a celebrity panel show called Hollywood Merry-Go-Round, with announcer Steve Allen.
 He paid his dues as a writer for many years before becoming the man whose name is synonymous with the early days of mainstream genre widely recognized as being one of the most influential ever in the history of modern genre TV.
 I think it’s safe to say Allen was an idea man but was less enthused about following through beyond launching the shows and bringing them to reality.
-The many genre series he had a part in creating are among the most iconic and readily recognized in the history of science fiction television, based on concepts that have been copied and used many times over the years.
-These shows were successful in capturing the imaginations of the audiences they were intended to entertain.
+The many genre series he had a part in creating is among the most iconic and readily recognized in the history of science fiction television, based on concepts that have been copied and used many times over the years.
+These shows were successful in capturing the imaginations of the audiences they got created to entertain.
 They include such TV classics as:

 Voyage to the Bottom of the Sea (1964–68)